-There are many reasons to turn to CBD when dealing with alcoholism.
-Cannabidol appears to facilitate drinking reduction, due to its role in reducing anxiety and stress, and decreasing the actual need to do more work.
+There are many reasons to turn to CBD products when dealing with alcoholism.
+Cannabidiol appears to facilitate drinking reduction, due to its role in reducing anxiety and stress, and decreasing the actual need to do more work.
 CBD relaxes the body and mind, and promotes a feeling of relaxation and stress relief therefore reducing the urge to get up and consume more alcohol.
 Here is how cannabinoids can help combat alcoholism:

 Research shows that the cannabinoid compound may ‘provide idiosyncratic protection’ to the liver and brain which would reduce the impact of alcohol related liver disease and brain injury from alcohol consumption.

 There is no current published data on human clinical trials concerning the effectiveness of CBD on alcohol use disorders, however there are multiple reviews on how promising the data collected is so far.